-By the end of Angola’s civil in 2002, as many as 1 million Angolans had died, 4.5 million were internally displaced, and another 450,000 had fled the country.
+By the end of the civil war in 2002, one million Angolans died, 4.5 million were internally displaced, and another 450,000 fled the country.
 The decimation of infrastructure and public services during the war created serious development challenges, particularly poor public health.

-Child and maternal mortality rates are among the highest in the world: almost 1 in 5 children dies before his fifth birthday, and the maternal mortality rate is 610 per 100,000 live births.
+Today, Angola continues to struggle to improve child and maternal mortality rates which are among the highest in the world: almost 1 in 5 children dies before the fifth birthday, and the maternal mortality rate is 610 deaths per 100,000 live births.
 A high fertility rate of 5.8 births per woman places pressure on an already struggling health system to keep up with the growing population’s needs.
-Malaria is widespread—and the number one killer of children.
-However, HIV/AIDS rates are relatively low, presenting an opportunity to avert the devastating consequences of widespread disease seen in other southern African countries.
+Malaria is widespread and the number one killer in the country.
+HIV/AIDS rates are relatively low, presenting an opportunity to avert the devastating consequences of widespread disease seen in other southern African countries.

 Maternal and Child Health

 USAID works with the Angolan MoH to achieve better health for mothers and children through polio surveillance.
 Angola remained polio-free for 8 years (2011-2019), but unfortunately several confirmed vaccine-derived polio cases were diagnosed in recent months in the provinces of Lunda Norte and Huila.
 The outbreak has since spread to 9 other provinces.
 In October 2019, USAID provided $2.7 million for operational support for polio campaigns for the outbreak response through WHO/Angola.
 USAID will also continue to provide technical and financial assistance to the MoH for increased routine immunizations and polio surveillance through WHO/Angola.

 Maternal and Child Health Family Planning and Reproductive Health